-The project is part of the kingdom’s Public Transport Masterplan 2030, which has recommended the development of 184 km of urban transit network comprising six lines.
+The project is part of the kingdom’s Public Transport Masterplan 2030, which has recommended the development of a 184 km urban transit network comprising six lines.

-The project is being implemented in four phases.
+The project will be implemented in four phases.
 In Phase One, two lines of length running 30 km will be constructed covering 20 stations.
 The Red Line will link Bahrain International Airport with the suburban Seef District through the Bahrain Financial Harbour, serving 9 stations.